The MSW curriculum coursework and field education has two components:

 The goal of the MCCP Portfolio is to enhance the integration of theory and practice, as well as to offer more vivid portrayals of a student’s academic and professional experience than traditional assessments.
 All MCCP students are required to create such a portfolio during their final year of study.
 Items in a portfolio might include videotapes, process recordings, reflective statements, writing samples, case analyses, term papers, electronic submissions, policy activities, feedback from service users, self-evaluations of personal progress and links to references.

-Summative Evaluation Project (PDPA students)
+Summative Evaluation Project (MCMP students)

 Students have the option of completing a thesis, building upon but separate from the portfolio or summative evaluation project.
 Course credit is given for this option as an elective.
 Students work with a thesis adviser to develop more in-depth research skills contributing to social work knowledge.